 Managing your Amazon and eBay customer support in one place

 Do you run multiple Amazon and eBay channels?
-Then you’ll know the pain of managing customer support on multiple channels.
-So we have a solution for you.
+Then you’ll know the pain of managing customer support from multiple marketplaces.